Skelmis/Blurp/README.md

 ### Initial Setup

+- Make a copy of `docker-compose.yml`
+- Modify all the passwords and environment variables to your liking
-- Deploy using Docker
+- Deploy it with `docker compose up -d`
+- Point your domains at the site
-- Create a new superuser using `piccolo user create`
+- Create a new superuser using `piccolo user create` in the docker shell
   - Tick yes to all three provided options